bitterjug/devjournal-crypto/devjournal.markdown

 My redshift color preferences to keep the display bright during the day and make it dim in the evening only.

     redshift-gtk -t 6500:3700

+## 2015-03-06 Friday

+### 14:42

+Write a vim plugin to provide a completion function from abook mail addresses